Z-Hub/kopano-apps/kopano-meet/appcenter/README_UPDATE.md

 ## Univention app for Kopano Meet

+### 2.1.0-3

+- Fixes a mountpoint in kapi to retain call and group history over updates

 ### 2.1.0-2

 - Fixes a bug in the Konnect Container where upon changing the FQDN the old value would persist in the identifier registration.